 To find a job in IT project management, you don't need a postgraduate degree, but it's a good idea to gain professional qualifications in the best practice methodologies used in the industry.
 The most popular of these is Agile.

-Agile courses are available throughout the UK, such as through BCS, The Chartered Institute for IT - see BCS Agile certifications.
+Agile courses are available throughout the UK, such as through BCS, The Chartered Institute for IT.
 The foundation level certificate is assessed through a one-hour multiple-choice exam, while to achieve practitioner status you'll need to complete a three-hour written scenario-based test.

 Training towards the exam is offered by BCS-accredited providers.
 Foundation-level courses typically take two days of classroom-based learning, cost around £1,000 and have no specific entry requirements.

-Meanwhile, BCS also offers a range of other project management certifications (including PRINCE2 courses) at foundation, practitioner and higher levels.
+Meanwhile, BCS also offers a range of other project and programme management certifications (including PRINCE2 courses) at foundation, practitioner and higher levels.